 Multidimensional peace operations fulfil a range of tasks, such as protecting civilians and human rights, disarming and de-mobilising combatants, and restoring the rule of law.

 While the number of active missions has hovered around 20 for the past 25 years, the number of deployed personnel has doubled.
-At the beginning of 1993, there were roughly 50,000 deployed personnel, compared to 100,000 active peacekeepers in February 2017.
+At the beginning of 1993, the UN deployed roughly 50,000 personnel, compared to 100,000 active peacekeepers in February 2017.